 Which Raspberry Pi can I use?

 Scratch 3 needs at least 1GB of RAM to run, and we recommend a Raspberry Pi 4 with at least 2GB RAM.
 While you can run Scratch 3 on a Raspberry Pi 2, 3, 3B+, or a Raspberry 4 with 1GB RAM, performance on these models is reduced, and depending on what other software you run at the same time, Scratch 3 may fail to start due to lack of memory.

 The Scratch team is working to reduce the memory requirements of Scratch 3, so we will hopefully see improvements to this soon.

 How to install Scratch 3

 You can only install Scratch 3 on Raspbian Buster and on newer Raspberry Pi OS versions.

-- If you’ve yet to upgrade to Raspbian Buster, we recommend installing a fresh version of Buster onto your SD card instead of upgrading from your current version of Raspbian.
+- If you’ve yet to upgrade to Raspbian Buster, we recommend installing a fresh version of Raspberry Pi OS onto your SD card instead of upgrading from your current version.

-- If you’re already using Raspbian Buster, but you’re not sure your running the latest version, update Buster by following this tutorial:
+- If you’re already using Raspberry Pi OS, but you’re not sure your running the latest version, update your OS by following this tutorial:

-Once you’re running the latest version of Buster, you can install Scratch 3 either using the Recommended Software application or apt on the terminal.
+Once you’re running the latest version of Raspberry Pi OS, you can install Scratch 3 either using the Recommended Software application or apt on the terminal.